Makefile.inc to represent your system.

 mpicc

-directory, in place of your C compiler
+script in the mpicc directory, in place of your C compiler

-).
+(cc).
 Fortran isn't supported yet.
 For a list of

-options, read mpicc/README.
+mpicc options, read mpicc/README.

-To run your programs, add an -nthread
+To run your programs, add an -nthread argument followed by the

 number of threads (MPI processes) you wish to use.
 Currently there is no

-script.
+mpirun or mpiexec script.
 You can also set the

-number of threads in an environment variable TOMPI_NTHREAD
+number of threads in an environment variable TOMPI_NTHREAD.

-There is another option, -threadinfo
+There is another option, -threadinfo (or by setting the

-) which prints information
+environment variable TOMPI_THREADINFO) which prints information

 on the underlying thread system that your program is using.